hipay/hipay-docs/hipay-enterprise-sdk-js_2/1-home.md

 	$ ./setup.sh init

-Then, you need to copy the following file: `example/config/credentials.php.dist` to `example/config/credentials.php` and open it to put your own HiPay Enterprise credentials.
+Then, you need to copy the following file: `example/config/credentials.php.dist` to `example/config/credentials.php` and open it to put your own HiPay Enterprise private credentials.
 Follow the instructions inserted in PHP comments.
+Then, you need to copy the following file: `example/public/credentials_public.json.dist` to `example/public/credentials_public.json` and open it to put your own HiPay Enterprise public credentials.

-Finally, open your web browser and go to: http://localhost:8080/example/.
+Finally, open your web browser and go to: http://localhost:8080.
 You should see the form shown in the screenshot above.

 # Integration guide